Configuration Management, Software Configuration Management Best Practices, Version control, and Advantages & drawbacks of SCM Tools.

 Modern Software Configuration Management tools support both reserved and unreserved checkouts.

-ClearCase UCM is the tool which support component -based development.
+ClearCase UCM is the tool that supports component-based development.

 Configuration Management based on task, defect and enhancement is known as Activity-based Configuration Management.